Rajasthani Afternoons

 The rest was hypocrisy and a glorified Ponzi scheme.

-It was proof of the deification of half-baked and cherry-picked philosophical concepts neatly packaged and sold to naive Western seekers enthralled by the prospect of an eat-pray-love moment with a squeaking, safron-clad 'master'.
-A jig that has been perfected over the 60 years since the four Liverpool lads arrived on the shores of the Ganges.
+It was proof of the deification of half-baked and cherry-picked philosophical concepts neatly packaged and sold to naive Western seekers enthralled by the prospect of an eat-pray-love moment with a squeaking, safron-clad "master."
+A jig perfected over the 60 years since the four Liverpool lads arrived on the Gangic shores.

 But Anuj would have none of it.